daniel5151/surface-dial-linux/README.md

 To see if the service is running correctly, run `systemctl --user status surface-dial.service`.

 You may need to reboot to have the various groups / udev rules propagate.
+You may also need to change DisableSecurity to DisableSecurity=true in /etc/bluetooth/network.conf to successfully pair the Surface Dial.

 If things aren't working, feel free to file a bug report!